Sleep Number (SNBR)

 Bedding and mattress competitors include Tempur Sealy (NYSE:TPX), Leggett & Platt (NYSE:LEG), and Purple Innovation (NASDAQ:PRPL).

-As you can see below, Sleep Number struggled to increase demand as its $1.61 billion of sales for the trailing 12 months was close to its revenue six years ago (we compare to 2019 to normalize for COVID-19 impacts).
-This was mainly because it closed stores and observed lower sales at existing, established locations.
+As you can see below, Sleep Number’s revenue declined by 2.4% per year over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it closed stores and observed lower sales at existing, established locations.

 6. Store Performance